-Dental hygienists generally work in private dental clinics, however, they are sometimes employed by hospitals, outpatient clinics or nursing homes.
+Dental hygienists generally work in private dental clinics; however, they are sometimes employed by hospitals, outpatient clinics, or nursing homes.
 They work very closely with dentists and dental assistants.
 In this position, a dental hygienist may be subject to long hours of leaning over patients and standing for long periods of time.
 Body mechanics courses are available to help you stay healthy while twisting in sometimes odd, unnatural positions.
-Precautions must be taken to prevent the possibility of spreading disease or air borne illnesses between patients, always.
-Generally, dental hygienists work 30 to 40 hours per week with an average income of $72,910 annually, as reported in 2016.
-Of course, there are several factors which will contribute to your salary such as education, location and years of experience.
+Precautions must be taken to prevent the possibility of spreading a disease or airborne illnesses between patients, always.
+Generally, dental hygienists work 30 to 40 hours per week, with an average income of $76,220 annually, as reported in 2019.
+Of course, there are several factors that will contribute to your salary, such as education, location, and years of experience.

 To become a dental hygienist, you will need to obtain your online Associate for Applied Science in Dental Hygiene degree.
-This program usually takes two years to complete, however, if you are interested in career advancement, then a four-year Bachelor’s of Science in Dental Hygiene degree is obtainable, as well, but is not as common.
-An online bachelor’s or master’s in dental hygiene degree is usually required by those wishing to do dental related research or to use their knowledge in an educational setting such as teaching in public schools or other programs.
-Both degree programs are offered at most community colleges, universities, vocational schools, and specialized dental schools, however, you may choose to get your degree or diploma from an online dental program option, as well.
+This program usually takes two years to complete; however, if you are interested in career advancement, then a four-year Bachelor of Science in Dental Hygiene degree is obtainable, as well, but is not as common.
+An online bachelor’s or master’s in dental hygiene degree is usually required by those wishing to do dental-related research or to use their knowledge in an educational setting such as teaching in public schools or other programs.
+Both degree programs are offered at most community colleges, universities, vocational schools, and specialized dental schools; however, you may choose to get your degree or diploma from an online dental program option.

 Coursework involved in becoming a dental hygienist may include how to use dental software, radiology, oral pathology, pain management, microbiology, chemistry, anatomy and physiology, the use of dental tools, machines and materials, tooth morphology, controlling infections, periodontics, pharmacology, community dental health, mouth infections and, of course, the practice of assessing patient dental health information and preventative oral healthcare.